 A well-rounded education doesn’t just impart academic knowledge to students — it gives them transferable skills they can apply throughout their lives.
 Critical thinking is widely hailed as one such essential “21st-century skill,” helping people critically assess information, make informed decisions, and come up with creative approaches to solving problems.

-This means that individuals with developed critical thinking skills benefit both themselves and the wider society.
 Despite the widespread recognition of critical thinking’s importance for future success, there can be some ambiguity about both what it is and how to teach it.
-1 Let’s take a look at each of those questions in turn.
+1 Let’s take a look at each of those questions in turn, and explore how you can use Kialo Edu to teach critical thinking to students — completely free!

 What is critical thinking?